 A call to action is when you ask the viewer to do something; in this case, I asked any viewers if they’d like to subscribe.

-As a result, for my next video, I’m only going to have one CTA, and that’s going to be at the very end of my video, so I only have one dip instead of two.
+As a result, for my next video, I’m only going to have one CTA, which will be at the very end of my video, so I only have one dip instead of two.

 It’s easy to get lost in YouTube analytics, and once you understand them, new creators can become overly obsessed with perfecting their video stats.
 If you gain anything from this article, remember this.
-If you produce good quality and valuable content for people, you will organically get great analytics.
+You will organically get great analytics if you produce good quality and valuable content for people.

 A high click-through rate and optimizing videos can only take you so far, but focusing on making the content you produce the best you possibly can go the longest way to having a successful YouTube channel!